diadatp/sscs-chipathon-2025-team-setup-and-hold/proposal.md

 ## Technical Approach

 ### Cell Design Strategy
-The MUX4 cell will be implemented using (a transmission gate architecture??) optimized for the GF180MCU 3.3V process.
-Two drive strength variants will be developed:
+The AOI222 cell will be implemented using a similar design as the cell in the foundry-provided library.
-- **MUX4_X1**: Standard drive strength for typical loading conditions
-- **MUX4_X2**: High drive strength for heavy loading and critical timing paths

 ### Characterization Methodology
 Liberty file generation will be performed using three open source tools:
 - **CharLib**: Primary characterization engine for timing and power analysis
 - **Libretto**: Cross-validation
 - **lctime**: Cross-validation including visualization of NLDM tables

-### Preliminary Research
-Initial investigation has been conducted comparing equivalent MUX4 implementations in the foundry-provided SKY130 PDK and the foundry-provided GF180MCU 5V 7.5T and 9.5T libraries to establish design benchmarks and inspire layout.

 ## Team Composition
 ### Team Members